PythonCharmers/python-future/docs/faq.rst

 close the remaining gap between Python 3 and 2.6 / 2.7.

-Python 3.2 could perhaps be supported too, although the illegal unicode literal ``u'...'`` syntax may be a drawback.
+Python 3.2 could perhaps be supported too, although the illegal unicode literal ``u'...'`` syntax may be inconvenient to work around.
 The Py3.2 userbase is very small, however.
-Please let us know if you would like to see Py3.2 support.
+Please let us know via GitHub issue #29 if you would like to see Py3.2 support.

 Do you support Pypy?